Fordalex/power-in-numbers/readme/testing.md

 # Testing

-If you don't want to create the new training session to run these test then please use the following account:
+If you don't want to create the new account to run these test then please use the following account:
-Username: DavidSmith55
+- Username: DavidSmith55
-Password: Password123
+- Password: Password123

-## register
+## Register

 Creating a new account:
 - When on the login page if the user clicks 'sign up here' they will be taken to the register page where the user can create a new account.